statamic/v2-docs/content/collections/fieldtypes/taxonomy.md

 extends: 9dd58c40-6e33-49c8-83fa-61a69f6371be
 description: Attach Taxonomy Terms to your content.
 overview: >
   Allows you attach Taxonomy Terms to your content.
-Tagging, Categories, Colors, Flavors, you name it.
+Tags, Categories, Colors, Flavors, you name it.
 Taxonomy all the things!
+Learn more about [Taxonomies](/taxonomies).
-image: 0c490534-470b-4255-a19a-29739fef10cf
+image: 4d887024-b2d8-4d43-ae29-b10394d17574
 options:
   -
     name: taxonomy